ryraut/ryraut.github.io/index.md

 ---

 ## About
 Hello!
-I am currently a [Shanahan Foundation Fellow](https://alleninstitute.org/what-we-do/brain-science/careers/shanahan-foundation-fellowship/) at the [Allen Institute for Brain Science](https://alleninstitute.org/what-we-do/brain-science/) and postdoctoral researcher at the University of Washington, Seattle.
+I am currently a [Shanahan Foundation Fellow](https://alleninstitute.org/what-we-do/brain-science/careers/shanahan-foundation-fellowship/) at the [Allen Institute](https://alleninstitute.org/what-we-do/brain-science/) and postdoctoral researcher at the University of Washington, Seattle.
 I recently completed a PhD in neuroscience with [Marcus Raichle](https://sites.wustl.edu/nillabs/people/marcus-e-raichle/) at Washington University in St. Louis.

 ## Research interests